spiidy-lib/sport_monks/README.md

 # SportMonks

-Elixir client for the SportMonks API(v3).
+An Elixir client for the SportMonks API(v3).

 ## Installation